Get Your Case Reviewed by Our Experts

 Targeted therapies are being explored for tumors with specific genetic alterations (FGFR2 fusions and/or IDH1 mutations).
 These are typically considered in advanced or refractory cases.

-New treatments offered in Germany include personalized approaches, such as dendritic cell therapy, advanced radiology techniques (for example, thermal ablation or TACE), and liver transplant protocols for eligible patients.
+New treatments for Klatskin tumors, Germany offers, include personalized approaches, such as dendritic cell therapy, advanced radiology techniques (for example, thermal ablation or TACE), and liver transplant protocols for eligible patients.

 Choose treatment abroad and you will for sure get the best results!